sahilramani/sahilramani.github.io/_posts/2020-10-27-supercharge-your-deep-learning-projects-on-the-nvidia-jetson-nano.md

 ---

 # Jetson Nano
-If you read my previous post, you probably know I just completed Udacity’s Deep Learning Nanodegree.
+If you read my previous post, you probably know I just completed Udacity's Deep Learning Nanodegree.
 I had previously procured the Jetson Nano so I decided to put it to use on my Nanodegree.

 ![Jetson Nano Developer Kit](/assets/images/jetson-nano-developer-kit.png)